livemusiclocator/instabear/TOKEN_REFRESH_AUTOMATION.md

 6. Value: `c2ecc0afdc4944d6af68575524ed6545` (your Facebook App Secret)
 7. Click "Add secret"

+Note: Your Facebook App ID is hardcoded in the workflow, so you don't need to add it as a secret.

 ### 2. Add REPO_ACCESS_TOKEN

 This is a GitHub Personal Access Token with permission to update repository secrets and trigger workflows.